 Trespass of Tribally Owned Lands

-Federal Indian law in State Court
+Federal Indian Law in State Court

 Keeping Indian Families Together

 When requested by a tribe, our Indian law group has been involved in numerous cases involving the federal Indian Child Welfare Act and Oklahoma’s Indian Child Welfare Act.
-Our attorneys have both prevented wrongful adoptions away from Indian families as well as facilitating open adoptions to ensure Indian child have access to their tribes and culture.
+Our attorneys have both prevented wrongful adoptions away from Indian families as well as facilitating open adoptions to ensure Indian children have access to their tribes and culture.
 Attorneys at Whitten Burrage work with various tribes on a case-by-case basis, but we are always open to hearing from others who need legal counsel from our accomplished attorneys.

 Tribal Government Consultation